 Contact the Consulate or Embassy of Kuwait in your home country for further information about Kuwait visa

 Up to two one-month visa extensions are possible.
-To do this, you need to make an application to the Immigration before the existing visa expires.
+To do this, you need to make an application to Immigration before the existing visa expires.

-Once the visa has expired, a visitor who overstays his or her visa will be required to pay large fine (KD10 per day).
+Once the visa has expired, a visitor who overstays his or her visa will be required to pay a large fine (KD10 per day).
 Until you pay the fine, you will not get permission to leave.

-Travelers who leave Kuwait without completing Kuwaiti exit procedures may also be required to pay large fines and/or be imprisoned if they return and attempt to depart from Kuwait.
+Travellers who leave Kuwait without completing Kuwaiti exit procedures may also be required to pay large fines and/or be imprisoned if they return and attempt to depart from Kuwait.